RudraveerMandal/POGchain/docs/software/commands.md

   `metrics?[enable=PARTITION_1,PARTITION_2,...,PARTITION_N]`<br>
   Returns a snapshot of the metrics registry (for monitoring and debugging purpose).
   If `enable` is set, return only specified metric partitions.
-Partitions are either metric domain names (e.g. `scp`, `overlay`, etc) or individual metric names.
+Partitions are either metric domain names (e.g. `pogcvm`, `overlay`, etc) or individual metric names.

 * **clearmetrics**
   `clearmetrics?[domain=DOMAIN]`<br>